Anne has a Master of Arts in Teaching and a Bachelor's in Language.

-Most teaching positions guarantee many health benefits and retirement benefits, so it is a sure way to get a full time job with good health insurance.
-While this isn't necessarily a reason people enter this profession, this is a positive side to becoming a teacher.
+Most teaching positions guarantee many health benefits and retirement benefits, so it is a sure way to get a full-time job with good health insurance.
+While this isn't necessarily a reason people enter this profession, this is a positive side of becoming a teacher.

 3. Summers Off (Or Two Week Breaks)

 Depending on the location where you work, some teachers have summers off from school.
 This is a brief 2 1/2 month to 3-month break that teachers get, and the great thing is they also get paid during this time.
 If this doesn't apply to you and you work in a year-round school area, you still get breaks that are about two weeks at a time, and you have the benefit of being paid even during your time off.